AEA Graduate Education Diversity Internship (GEDI)

-The American Evaluation Association welcomes applications for its Graduate Education Diversity Internship Program that provides paid internship and training opportunities during the academic year.
+The American Evaluation Association welcomes host site and scholar applications for its Graduate Education Diversity Internship Program!
+The Graduate Education Diversity Internship Program provides paid internship and training opportunities during the academic year.
 The GEDI program works to engage and support students from groups traditionally under-represented in the field of evaluation.
 The goals of the GEDI Program are to:

 - Expand the pool of graduate students of color and from other under-represented groups who have extended their research capacities to evaluation.